fjrf16/Instagram-Bootstrap/README.md

 For both of views, you can always create a new post with a upper-right button and, of course, select the options of settings in your Instagram account.

+PD: The whole site is responsive, which means that you can view it on your computer as well as on your mobile phone!!

 ### ENJOY! :)